frankjmontero/Algorithms/Data_Structures/Arrays/Move_Zeros/README.md

 # **Move Zeros to the Right**

 Move all the zero elements to the end of the array and keep the relative position of the other elements.
+Mute the original array.

 ## **Testing**